 Tumor Lysis Syndrome: Fatal instances of tumor lysis syndrome (TLS) have been reported during treatment with lenalidomide.
 The patients at risk of TLS are those with high tumor burden prior to treatment.
 These patients should be monitored closely and appropriate precautions taken.

-Tumor Flare Reaction: Tumor flare reaction (TFR) occurred during investigational use of lenalidomide for chronic lymphocytic leukemia (CLL) and lymphoma, and is characterized by tender lymph node swelling, low grade fever, pain and rash.
-Treatment of CLL with lenalidomide outside of a well-monitored clinical trial is discouraged.
+Tumor Flare Reaction: Tumor flare reaction (TFR) occurred during investigational use of lenalidomide for CLL and lymphoma, and is characterized by tender lymph node swelling, low grade fever, pain and rash.
+REVLIMID is not indicated and not recommended for use in CLL outside of controlled clinical trials.